Bariatric Surgery Revision for Failure to Lose Weight

 Unfortunately, in rare cases, a patient fails to see the weight loss results they expect after surgery.
 Bariatric surgery revision alters the size of the stomach and makes necessary adjustments to provide patients with the weight loss results they desire.

 Bariatric surgery revision for failure to lose weight is available at our Tijuana, Mexico clinic.
-Dr. Fernando Garcia is happy to evaluate each patient’s case to recommend the best surgical technique for a secondary bariatric procedure.
+We are happy to evaluate each patient’s case to recommend the best surgical technique for a secondary bariatric procedure.

 Bariatric Surgery Revision Candidates